-Finally, doorless showers have one benefit that puts all other options to shame.
-They can be designed and styled with an endless array of materials, looks, colors, and finishes.
+Doorless showers can fit virtually anywhere.
+No matter how big or small the bathroom, a walk-in shower is likely going to fit right in.
+Walk-in showers have one benefit that puts all other shower options to shame.
+Walk-in showers can be designed and styled with an endless array of materials, looks, colors, and finishes.

-My list of 36 walk-in shower ideas and designs will overwhelm you with tons of inspiration to get your wheels turning!
-Take a look and see what strikes your fancy.
-There’s a doorless shower design for everyone.
+Take a look at my curated list of 36 Stylish Walk-In Shower Ideas and see what strikes your fancy.
+There’s a doorless walk-in shower design for everyone.

 - Mid-Century Modern Concrete Doorless Shower